Cosmological Constraints from Weak Lensing Peaks: Can Halo Models Accurately Predict Peak Counts?: Introduction

 Numerical simulations used for predicting peak counts can be computationally expensive, which has motivated the development of semi-analytic and stochastic models, based on the physical nature of WL peaks.
 For example, Ref.~\cite{Maturi2010} used Gaussian random fields to analytically predict peak counts caused by chance superpositions of LSS and noise (although note that they use a different definition of a ``peak'', based on genus statistics).
 They found that peaks with S/N up to 3$-$5 are dominated by these chance superpositions, rather than by dark matter halos.

 Ref. \cite{Fan2010} put forward a model incorporating both a mass function of Navarro--Frenk--White (NFW) dark matter halos and galaxy shape noise to predict the total number of peak counts.
 More recently, Ref. \cite{Yuan2018} extended this model by using random Gaussian fields to incorporate LSS effects, which become important for larger and deeper sky surveys.
+Ref. \cite{Giocoli2017} presented a fast model for simulating weak lensing maps using a halo model formalism, which takes as an input the linear power spectrum of the cosmological model and a halo catalog.
+Ref.~\cite{Giocoli2018} have checked the accuracy of this model for peak counts and found that it works well (to within 10\%) but not at a percent level precision for all peaks.

-The publicly-available code CAMELUS~\cite{Lin2015a,Lin2015b} is a fast stochastic halo-based simulation that avoids the high computational cost associated with evolving N-body simulations.
+Similarly, the publicly-available code CAMELUS~\cite{Lin2015a,Lin2015b} is a fast stochastic halo-based simulation that avoids the high computational cost associated with evolving N-body simulations.
 Instead, CAMELUS samples a mass function to populate a volume with a set of halos, all of which are assigned a density profile and placed randomly.
 Relying on fast halo-based models can be advantageous as it offers a simpler way to simulate maps for larger upcoming surveys.
 CAMELUS was shown to predict the abundance of most WL peaks accurately \cite{Lin2015a}.
 However, given the stringent requirements in large WL surveys, CAMELUS cannot be used, as is, for cosmological parameter estimates.

 Ref.~\cite{Zorrilla2016} (hereafter ZM16) extended the comparison between CAMELUS and N-body simulations to a suite of 162 different cosmologies.
 They found that, depending on cosmology, there are significant ($\sim 20\%)$ differences, especially in the number of low-S/N and negative peaks, even in the presence of galaxy shape noise.
 Furthermore, the (co)variances in the peak counts predicted by CAMELUS are much lower, and much less sensitive to the background cosmology, than peaks in N-body simulations.
 Finally, CAMELUS was found to rely primarily on high-significance peaks for cosmological parameter predictions, whereas lower-amplitude peaks contribute most of the constraints in the N-body simulations.